History of the Philadelphia Eagles: 2006

 In 2006, the Eagles started off hot, beating the Houston Texans in Houston 24–10.
 And they kept the streak going, jumping to a 24–7 lead against the Giants before losing 30–24 in overtime.
 They won their next two games easily, beating the 49ers in San Francisco and then returning home to limit Brett Favre's Packers to three field goals.
 The Birds' 3–1 record set the stage for Terrell Owens' return to Philadelphia.

-Owens' return to Philadelphia was being promoted by Fox as the "game of the year".
+Owens's return to Philadelphia was being promoted by Fox as the "game of the year".
 The game had more at stake, because the winner would take the lead in the NFC East.
 Owens received boos and jokes about his accidental overdose from a sell-out crowd.
 Lito Sheppard's game-winning interception for a touchdown sealed the game for the Eagles, 38–24.

 McNabb's season was already considered one of the finest in Eagles history and his career.
-After the win against Owens' Cowboys, they faced the upstart New Orleans Saints, with critics claiming the winner would be the NFC favorite.
+After the win against Owens's Cowboys, they faced the upstart New Orleans Saints, with critics claiming the winner would be the NFC favorite.
 The Eagles ended up losing 27–24 on a last-second field goal.
 The next week at Tampa, the Eagles would once again lose on a last second field goal.
-This time the field goal was an improbable 62 yarder by Matt Bryant – the second-longest in NFL History.
+This time the field goal was an improbable 62 yarder by Matt Bryant—then the second-longest in NFL History.

 One week before their bye, the Eagles faced the Jacksonville Jaguars and failed to score a touchdown in a 13–6 loss.
 After their bye, they routed the Redskins, which not only kept Reid/McNabb perfect after the bye week, it put them back on track after three consecutive losses.
 The Birds were on a roll going into their match with Vince Young's Titans, but were dominated throughout the game, losing 31–13.
-The bigger loss however was Donovan McNabb – who suffered a season-ending injury for the second straight year.
+The bigger loss however was Donovan McNabb—who suffered a season-ending injury for the second straight year.

 With Donovan McNabb going down to injury, the Eagles called on Jeff Garcia to lead the team.
 The move was a highly unpopular one, because fans believed A.J.
 Feeley was their best bet.
 After falling to Peyton Manning's Indianapolis Colts, the Eagles' record stood at 5–6, and they did not appear to be in playoff contention.

 However, Garcia led the team to an improbable five-game winning streak, which included a three-game NFC East road trip and a Christmas showdown in Dallas.
 The Eagles finished the season 10–6, but lost the tie-breaker to the Saints, meaning they would be the third seed.

 The Eagles won their home wild card game against the Giants 23–20, on a David Akers' field goal.
 The game officially sent Tiki Barber into retirement.
 Their divisional playoff game was a Week 6 rematch against the Saints.
 The Eagles lost by the same score as in the regular season: 27–24.
 Andy Reid made the controversial decision to punt with less than two minutes remaining.